Course details

 About this course

-This apprenticeship is suitable for anyone that wishes to pursue a career in digital marketing, or to those already in marketing roles who are ready to develop their skills further, such as:
+This apprenticeship is suitable for anyone who wishes to pursue a career in digital marketing, or to those already in marketing roles who are ready to develop their skills further, such as:

 • Digital marketing executives